-US government remains the largest employer in the United States.
+US federal government remains the largest employer in the United States.
 According to the U.S. Office of Personnel Management, there are currently more than 2,700,000 employees working for the federal government in civil service positions.
 For nearly every federal job vacancy, the number of applicants exceeds the number of available positions by at least tenfold.

 Why do so many Americans aspire to a federal job?
 The answers are diverse.
 Some consider it a patriotic duty, while for others it’s an act of enlightened self-interest.
 Whatever your motivation, however, the benefits are significant.
 Simply put, Uncle Sam is an excellent boss.